glm729/hmdbSearch/README.md

 investigation.

 The data are to be collected from HMDB with reference to the associated HMDB ID.
-HMDB does not possess an API per se, but data can be collected en masse from the relevant XML documents, which are provided raw via the appopriate URL.
+HMDB does not possess an API per se, but data can be collected from the relevant XML documents, which are provided raw via the appropriate URL.

 ### Operations